nyc-crh/site/content/topics/joyful-struggle/brownies-book/_index.md

 layout: bundle-gallery
 type: list
 draft: false
+featured: brownies-1.jpg
+featuredAlt: A young black girl smiles and poses, arms outstretched and standing on ballet pointe shoes.
+She wears a white dress, crown, and cape tied at her wrists.
 ---

 In October 1919, W.E.B.
 Du Bois and his collaborators at *Crisis* (the NAACP’s official magazine) proposed that they publish a new magazine.
 They outlined seven objectives.
 (Note that they used the language of their time to describe children they would call Black or African-American today):